FREQUENTLY ASKED QUESTIONS

 Please confirm your preferred e-mail address via MyUMUC.

-Each weekend ceremony is expected to last two hours.
+Each Saturday ceremony is expected to last two hours.
 Keep in mind that this time is approximate and may vary.
 Please plan to remain until the conclusion of the ceremony to show respect for your fellow graduates and to avoid disrupting the ceremony.

 Generally, no one is allowed to walk early.
 While we do consider cases of extreme hardship, exceptions are rare and usually involve unfortunate circumstances.
 If you feel your situation justifies a hardship exception, e-mail Commencement Services at firstname.lastname@example.org.